Nebraska beach volleyball to kick off eighth season in Texas

 The Nebraska beach volleyball team has a new destination this season, with the Huskers scheduled to play in a tournament in Fort Worth, Texas.
-The Huskers will play 26 matches as part of its 2020 schedule announced on Friday.
+The Huskers will play 26 matches as part of their 2020 schedule announced Friday.

-Nebraska's first road trip will be to Fort Worth, Texas, for the Horned Frogs Challenge on Feb.
+Nebraska's first road trip will be to Fort Worth for the Horned Frogs Challenge on Feb.
 28-29.
 NU will play six matches that weekend against Texas A&M-Kingsville, TCU, Louisiana Monroe and Abilene Christian at TCU's home facility.

 You have free articles remaining.